GyufiThePenguin/GyufiThePenguin/README.md

 - 🔬 I'm a Computer Science student at OE University, exploring the world of code.
 - 🔭 Currently, I'm learning React, pushing the boundaries of what's possible.
 - 🌱 Right now, I'm leveling up my skills in Git, Java, and Node.js.
 - 💬 Ask me anything about C#, Python, HTML/CSS, or JavaScript.
-I'm here to help and share knowledge!

 - 👾 I'm also a huge fan of Portal 2, solving puzzles and embracing the unexpected.
 - 🌌 You can catch me binging on "The Expanse" in my free time.